Have a Question?

 ICIS editors work hard to verify information about market conditions.
 The larger the number of sources we have, the more accurate our reports are.
 Please see the ICIS Data Standards Policy for more information.

-If you would like to have your view of market conditions reflected by our editors, please use the email contact details in the report to get in touch with us.
+If you would like to have your view of market conditions reflected by our editors, please use the email contact details at the top of the commodity page.

 What exchange rates does ICIS use?